 Select the first-order and second-order acceleration coefficients to allow the motor to reliably accelerate from zero velocity up to the closed-loop threshold in the shortest time possible.
-Using a slow acceleration coefficient during the first order accelerate stage can help improve reliability in applications where it is difficult to accurately initialize the motor with either align or IPD.
+Using slow acceleration coefficients for open loop stage can help improve reliability in applications where it is difficult to initialize the motor accurately with either align or IPD.

-Select the open-to-closed loop threshold to allow the motor to accelerate to a speed that generates sufficient BEMF for closed-loop control.
-This is determined by the velocity constant of the motor based on the relationship described in Equation 2.
+Select the open- to closed-loop threshold to allow the motor to accelerate to a speed that generates sufficient BEMF for closed-loop control.
+This is determined by the BEMF constant of the motor based on the relationship described in Equation 2.

-$$BEMF = Kt{PH} \times speed (Hz)$$ (2)
+$BEMF = Kt \times speed (Hz)$